 Business Owner vs. Entrepreneur

 I like to differentiate between a business owner and entrepreneur since not every business owner, in my experience, is an entrepreneur.
+And a non-business owner could be entrepreneurial as well.
 The only difference between these two is the fact that an entrepreneur has the ability to pivot and fights for a bigger cause than a business owner.

 A business owner starts a business with the idea of just making money.
 But an entrepreneur will always start with why they want to do what they want to do.
 In that light, I would call myself a business owner while I was doing photography but I soon evolved into an entrepreneur when I realized why I was doing what I was doing.